Samsung/Universum/doc/guide.rst

 Register a GitHub Application
 -----------------------------

-For the next step (creating pre-commit and reporting results to GitHub) we will need an active `GitHub Application
+For the next step (reporting results to GitHub) we will need an active `GitHub Application
 <https://docs.github.com/en/developers/apps>`__.